pe2mbs/gencrud/doc/MANUAL.md

   constant-format:  "'{0} = {1}'.format( '_'.join( [ field, label.upper() ] ), value )"
 ```

+**Note:** The `constant-format` is an actual Python expression.
+When an error is detected the traceback
+is shown to resolve the error.

 **Note:** The internal og gencrud norimaizes the attributes (table, field, label), this means that when it
 starts with a digit an underscore `_` is prepended to the attribute, where other characters are used than
 letters and digits those are replaced with a single underscore `_`.